o-biotech/public-web-docs/docs/tutorials/ganglion-biosensing-board.md

 ![Ganglion Biosensing Board](https://www.fathym.com/iot/img/ganglion_board.jpg)

-In this tutorial, we will be taking OpenBCI’s Ganglion Biosensing Board, reading its sensor datastreams, and sending real-time messages to Fathym's OpenBiotech.
+In this tutorial, we will be taking OpenBCI's Ganglion Biosensing Board, reading its sensor datastreams, and sending real-time messages to Fathym's OpenBiotech.
 The Ganglion allows you to gather 4-channels of scientifically-validated physiological data.

 ## Things you will need